meawoppl/RTFL/README.md

 Why you might ask?
 Here are a few reasons:

 ## It makes you look old
-Basically every modern language has accepted a repository cantered view of licensing with a single top level file (**[repo_root]/LICENSE**) which integrates with build-system, IDE, code-hosting, indexing, and search.
+Basically every modern language has accepted a repository centered view of licensing with a single top level file (**[repo_root]/LICENSE**) which integrates with build-system, IDE, code-hosting, indexing, and search.

 ## There is no legal benefit: